 The Stonestown Market is everything you need in your Sunday market trip.
 No need to shop elsewhere for your groceries, because this place has everything you need.
 The honey is a must get item, so sweet and all natural, as well as the zucchini bread (yum)!
 The diversity of vendors available is amazing and is a great way to spend your Sunday afternoon.

 Are you as ready to hit up one (or all) of these farmers’ market this week as we are?
 Let us know what you think about our top 10 San Francisco farmers’ market choices below!
 Join the GirlCrew San Francisco group and spend a day sampling delicious food and buying the best organic and artisanal products your city has to offer.

 Looking for more things to do in the great city of San Francisco?
-There are some great thrift stores near you if you want to do some more shopping that is also sustainable to the environment.
+There are some great thrift stores near you if you want to do some more shopping that is also sustainable for the environment.
 Need to wake up with a cup of fresh brew?
 We know the best coffee companies to get your caffeine fix in SF.